Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

-which is generically finite of degree $d\in \bbN_0$ (say).
-If $d=0$, then we say that $\scrM$ is~{\em negligible}.
-The negligible modules form a Serre subcategory of $\Mhol(\scrE_A)$, and we denote by $\MM(A)$ the abelian quotient category.
-Similarly, we denote by $\DM(A)$ the Verdier quotient of the triangulated category $\Dbhol(\scrE_A)$ by the thick subcategory of all complexes whose cohomology sheaves are negligible.
-The universal property of the quotient categories~$\M(A)$ and $\D(A)$ in section~\ref{sec:tannakiansetting} gives the dotted arrows in the following diagram:
+which is generically finite.
+Let $d\in \bbN_0$ be its degree.
+If $d=0$, then we say that~$\scrM$ is~{\em negligible}.
+The negligible modules form a Serre subcategory of $\Mhol(\scrE_A|_{A\times U})$, and in what follows we denote by $\MM(A, U)$ the abelian quotient category; the notation~$\mathrm{MM}$ here stands for {\em m}icrodifferential {\em m}odules.
+Similarly, we denote by $\DM(A, U)$ the Verdier quotient of the triangulated category $\Dbhol(\scrE_A|_{A\times U})$ by the thick subcategory of complexes whose cohomology sheaves are negligible.
+In the case when~$U=V$ we simply write

+The various categories of differential and microdifferential modules from above fit in the following commutative diagram, where the dotted arrows come from the universal property of the quotient categories~$\M(A)$ and $\D(A)$ in section~\ref{sec:tannakiansetting}: